Matt-Carlson/rocket-league-pro-cam-settings/README.md

 ```

 These are the permanent settings.
 If, like me, you have some settings you don't want to change between your presets then setting them here will overwrite what the pros have.
 By default these are the settings, so the transition speed will always be 2, and swivel speed always 10, and all others will vary according to Liquipedia's record.
+Set the swivel / transition speed to "None" to capture pro settings.
 The default format for each is displayed in a comment on the same line.
 I doubt it's necessary but I copied it over anyway.

 ```python